mreedr/MCP-Claude-Tools/apps/docs/index.md

 ## Programmatic use

 The `@repo/sdk/mcp-server` export is the built script that starts the server when run with Node.
-For custom behavior, depend on `@repo/sdk` and `@modelcontextprotocol/sdk` and build your own MCP server that registers tools calling `greet`, `add`, and the rest of the SDK API.
+For custom behavior, depend on `@repo/sdk` and `@modelcontextprotocol/sdk` and build your own MCP server that registers tools that call `printWorkingDirectory`, `reviewDiffsBeforeCommit`, `addAndCommitWithClaudeMessage`, or other SDK functions.